Malta Maritime Museum: The building

 The museum is housed in a large building on the Birgu waterfront which was formerly the Royal Naval Bakery.
 It was constructed between 1842 and 1845 on the site of the arsenal of the navy of the Order of Saint John.
 It was designed by the architect William Scamp, and its façade was reportedly inspired by Windsor Castle.
 The bakery took over the role of the Order's bakery in Valletta.

 The bakery formed part of the Victualling Yard of the Malta Dockyard, which supplied naval personnel of the Mediterranean Fleet with food and drink.
 At its peak, the bakery produced 30000 lb of bread and biscuits every day using steam-powered machinery.

 After World War II, the bakery was converted into the headquarters of the Admiralty Constabulary, also housing some offices and stores.
 It remained in use until British forces left Malta in 1979, and it was subsequently abandoned before reopening as the Malta Maritime Museum in 1992.

 Collection

 The Malta Maritime Museum's collection includes over 20,000 artifacts illustrating Malta's maritime history.
 The collection includes boats, models of various ships and boats, anchors, amphorae, cannons, weapons, documents, paintings, uniforms, and a 1950s steam engine.
 Highlights include a large model of a third-rate ship of the navy of the Order of Saint John.
 This particular model dates back to the mid 18th-century, and it was probably used by the Order's nautical school.
 Another notable artifact is the largest known Roman anchor in the world, which weighs 4 tons.
 The collection also includes the figurehead of the Napoleonic-era ship of the line HMS Hibernia.

-The museum is open every day from 09:00 to 17:00, and it is closed on Christmas Eve, Christmas Day, New Year's Eve, New Year's Day and Good Friday.
+An Island at the Crossroads

+Following nationwide museum closures during the initial dire stages of the COVID-19 pandemic in 2020, Heritage Malta started at the Maritime Museum a large-scale project of civil works, including rehabilitation and restoration; and digitisation, including improved collections management, supported by funds from EEA and the Norway Grants.
+Having remained closed to the public for several years after that, the Malta Maritime Museum is set to re-open with an exhibition titled "An Island at the Crossroads" on 09 February 2024, one seeking to discuss the open question of the identity of the island nation.